Search

 Comparing 401(k) & 403(b) plans

 The amount you can put into your 401(k) or 403(b) account is the same regardless of which plan your employer offers.
-Plus, if you're age 50 or older, both plans provide a catch-up provision that allows you to contribute an additional money on top of the annual contribution limit:
+Plus, if you're age 50 or older, both plans provide a catch-up provision that allows you to contribute additional money on top of the annual contribution limit:

 • 2023 contribution limit: $22,500

-• 2023 catch-up limit: $7,500
+• Catch-up limit: $7,500

 403(b)s have a separate catch-up rule for employees with at least 15 years of service at the same organization.
 The IRS has a formula for this additional amount, which can go as high as $3,000 a year for certain workers.